stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Horizontal`

-Renders the peak meter horizontally when enabled, vertically when not.
+Renders the Peak / RMS horizontally when enabled, vertically when not.

 `RMS+3`